kisinga/ATS/README.md

 3. Termina2(/frontend) execute ` ng serve`
    This will run the frontend angular app on port 4200
    Open your browser of choice and navigate to the url "localhost:4200/"
    You should be prompted to login if this is your first time running the app locally.
+   The app is configured to automatically detect localhost instances and direct all API Requests to the local server

 # Creating A Sample Token